Thanks to its seamless transport connections to other Swiss destinations, Zurich is often overlooked as a worthy destination in its own right.

 There are a number of bridges crossing the Limmat River.
 When it’s time for you to cross over from one side to the other, make sure you take the Muhlesteg Footbridge, which is highly decorated with love locks.
 Add yours or simply admire the existing ones.

-There are four particularly noteworthy churches that are great places to visit in Zurich, perhaps the most popular being the Grossmunster (or Great Minster), whose salt-and-pepper shaker towers mark the Zurich skyline.
+There are three particularly noteworthy churches that are amongst the best places to visit in Zurich, perhaps the most famous being the Grossmunster (or Great Minster), whose salt-and-pepper shaker towers mark the Zurich skyline.

 As legend tells it, Charlemagne himself commissioned the church upon the graves of saints Felix and Regula.
 It would later become the birthplace of the Protestant Reformation in Switzerland.